iOS: Push notifications

 VIClient.handlePushNotification(_:) API can be called in any VIClientState, but to receive a VICall instance of an incoming call, it is required to connect to the Voximplant Cloud and log in.
 After you do that, the VICallManagerDelegate.client(_:didReceiveIncomingCall:withIncomingVideo:headers:) method is invoked to provide access to the VICall object.

 Push notifications are sent automatically!
-Use the callUser method in the VoxEngine scenario and push notification is automatically sent to the app.
+Use the callUser method in the VoxEngine scenario and a push notification is automatically sent to the app.
 Thus, the app can wake up, connect to Voximplant, log in, and accept the call.

 Use tokens or keys for better security